 Choose Your Engine Oil Additives Help Topic Below

-So, Engine oil additives are chemical compounds.
+So, engine oil additives are chemical compounds.
 They improve the lubricant performance of a base oil.
-As a result, nearly all oils contain additives.
+Consequently, nearly all oils contain additives.
 Whether the oils are synthetic or petroleum based.

 Engine oil additives have three basic roles: